aetheric-oss/se-services/docs/conops.md

 Service | Responsibilities
 --- | ---
-[`svc-assets`](https://github.com/Arrow-air/svc-assets) | Allow external clients to register and management assets (aircraft and vertiports).
+[`svc-assets`](https://github.com/aetheric-oss/svc-assets) | Allow external clients to register and management assets (aircraft and vertiports).
-[`svc-cargo`](https://github.com/Arrow-air/svc-cargo) | The public API for clients to request cargo transport through Arrow Services
+[`svc-cargo`](https://github.com/aetheric-oss/svc-cargo) | The public API for clients to request cargo transport through Aetheric Services
-[`svc-pricing`](https://github.com/Arrow-air/svc-pricing) | Provides the ticket price of an itinerary based on various pricing models.
+[`svc-pricing`](https://github.com/aetheric-oss/svc-pricing) | Provides the ticket price of an itinerary based on various pricing models.
-[`svc-contact`](https://github.com/Arrow-air/svc-contact) | This service has sole access to customer information, the interface to issue notifications to a client
+[`svc-contact`](https://github.com/aetheric-oss/svc-contact) | This service has sole access to customer information, the interface to issue notifications to a client
-[`svc-docs`](https://github.com/Arrow-air/svc-docs) | Generates invoices and bills of lading for the customer and shipper.
+[`svc-docs`](https://github.com/aetheric-oss/svc-docs) | Generates invoices and bills of lading for the customer and shipper.
 `svc-payment` | Payment processing, accepting traditional payments and cryptocurrencies.
 `svc-upkeep` | Monitor expiration of vehicle and component certifications<br>Preemptively schedule flights for maintenance